Fear of change is subtle. It operates under the radar convincing you that it's there to protect you. To keep you safe.

 As successful change management is defined by the ability of people to move towards, and accept, the vision for change it is essential to support the process by focusing on the individual.

 Resistance to change is normal.
-When you are aware of someone's fear of change your change management planning can support them to make the change.
+When you are aware that someone has fear of change you can support them with effective change management planning.